-All forms of insurance provide protection to consumers by covering certain risks and promising to pay for financial losses caused by these risks.
+What is Auto Insurance?All forms of insurance provide protection to consumers by covering certain risks and promising to pay for financial losses caused by these risks.

 Auto insurance is one of the most used types of personal insurance.
 South Carolina law requires that you purchase liability and uninsured motorist coverage to drive legally in the state.
 Auto insurance is divided into two basic coverages: liability and physical damage.

 LiabilityAuto liability insurance policies contain three major parts under South Carolina Tort law: liability insurance for bodily injury; liability insurance for property damage; and uninsured/underinsured motorists coverage.

 Bodily injury liability insurance protects you against the claims of other people who are injured in an accident for which you were at fault.
 South Carolina requires you to carry a minimum of $25,000 per person for bodily injury and $50,000 for all persons injured in one accident.
 Claims for bodily injury may include medical expenses, lost wages, and pain and suffering.